zbloss/feast-helm-charts/README.md

 # Feast Helm Charts

-This repo contains all Feast Helm charts and their configuration parameters.
+This repo contains all Feast Helm charts and their configuration options.

 This repository contains multiple Helm charts.
 * Feast: The complete Helm chart containing all Feast components and dependencies.
 Most users will use this chart.